Hail the Usurper!

-Battle was joined, in fire, bloodshed, and in a clash of sword, spear, & axe on the River Tweed, outside Carham in Northumbria.
+Battle was joined, in fire, bloodshed, and in a clash of sword, spear, arrow, & axe on the River Tweed, outside Carham in Northumbria.
 Over 20,000 men fought in and around the river which both sides called the Coldstream.
-No less than 10,000 perished, the Northumbrian army of Jarl Eadwulf broken by the ferocious and unrelenting assaults of King Malcolm the Destroyer’s warriors.
-Many fell under the sword of the King himself, who killed with his hands after both his sword and spear were broken.
-Eadwulf did fight bravely in the melee, slaying a foe and noted thane of Alba, whose men soon after broke and were slaughtered following their lords’ death.
+No less than 10,000 perished, the Northumbrian army of Jarl Eadwulf eventually broken by the ferocious and unrelenting assaults of King Malcolm the Destroyer’s warriors.
+Many fell under the sword of the King himself, who killed with his bare hands after both his sword and spear were broken.
+Eadwulf did not fight bravely in the melee, escaping for the safety of the river bank at the height of the battle.
 The Northumbrians fought valiantly but could not match the ferocity of the Scots.

 The battle all but lost and his forces broken in a bloody rout, Jarl Eadwulf fled the field via the Coldstream, swimming below the waterline to escape King Malcolm’s warriors, who slaughtered without mercy that day-offering no quarter to those who knelt.
-It was said that he spent so much time underwater with the cuttlefish below, that he had become their brethren thereafter, and thus Eadwulf earned his cognomen.
+For his cowardice and laziness, Eadwulf would be known as Cudel, the cuttlefish, thereafter.
 He would live the rest of his life within the safety of Carham keep before dieing of fever in 1019 AD.
-Eadwulf is not remembered as a good Jarl.

 Thorfinn the Mighty attacks Northumbria in 1040